 b) don't consult the broker.
 Unlike Mumbai and Delhi, in Chennai you can get a house on rent through the landlord

 Overall, Chennai is a good city to live in.
+If you are interested in religious matters, Chennai is a great place to live in.
+There are great Sanskrit scholars here as I can feel based on my visits to book fairs and talking with local people.
 There is little pub life, discos and other such nightlife stuff as compared to Bangalore, Delhi and Mumbai but more of temples and religious feelings.
-Chennai is a peaceful city that often gets decorated and full of security due to some Minister's visit.
+There are some good temples here but this article is not about temples.

-I would be glad to help you if you are planning to relocate to Chennai and have some questions.
+I would be glad to help you if you are planning to relocate to Chennai or have some questions.
 Please post your questions in the comments section.

 Hi i'm Coleman Cherry I am a natural born American boy however i am very litterate in Hindi language however have no knowledge of tamil in my oppinion i think you should be fine on hindi because it is the national language used for transportation restaurants and school you should be fine dont worryreply 0